Vyvyan Pope: Second World War

 On the outbreak of the Second World War in September 1939, Pope was appointed Chief of Staff to II Corps, which had been mobilised at Salisbury under Brooke's command.
 Pope designed II Corps' badge of a salmon leaping over a stylised "brook", as a play on his commander's name.
 At the end of September 1939 the corps crossed to France to join the British Expeditionary Force (BEF).
-Pope went with them, but returned to England in December to take command of the 3rd Armoured Brigade, part of Major-General Roger Evans's 1st Armoured Division.
+Pope went with them but returned to England in December to take command of the 3rd Armoured Brigade, part of the 1st Armoured Division (Major-General Roger Evans).
 In April 1940, he was appointed Inspector of the Royal Armoured Corps (RAC).
 He was then posted as Adviser on Armoured Fighting Vehicles (AFV) on General Lord Gort's staff at BEF headquarters in France.
 He soon contrived to become more closely involved in the fighting and was a prominent commander in the Allied counter-attack at Arras on 21 May, which, although it did not halt the advancing Germans, shook their confidence.

-The BEF was forced to retreat and, at the end of May, Pope was evacuated from Dunkirk.
+The BEF was forced to retreat, and at the end of May Pope was evacuated from Dunkirk.
 He returned to the War Office, where he was appointed Director of Armoured Fighting Vehicles in June 1940.
 While in this post he played a key role in initiating production of the A22 tank (afterwards known as the Churchill tank).

-The Western Desert campaign now assumed a growing importance in strategic thinking, and by the summer of 1941 a major offensive in the desert against the Germans named Operation Crusader was being planned.
-It was to be fought by the newly created Eighth Army (Lieutenant-General Sir Alan Cunningham), comprising XIII Corps, an infantry corps, and XXX Corps, a predominantly armoured corps.
-In August 1941 Pope was appointed General Officer Commanding (GOC) of XXX Corps.
-He flew to Egypt in September and assembled a staff but on 5 October, en route to Cunningham's first conference on the forthcoming battle, his Hudson aircraft ran into trouble on taking off from Heliopolis, crashed in the Mocattam Hills and all on board, including Brigadier Hugh Edward Russell, his Brigadier General Staff, were killed.
-Pope was succeeded as GOC of XXX Corps by Lieutenant-General Willoughby Norrie, who had been one of his fellow students at the Staff College, Camberley in the mid-1920s.
+The Western Desert campaign now assumed a growing importance in strategic thinking, and by the summer of 1941 an offensive in the desert against the Axis named Operation Crusader was being planned.
+It was to be fought by the new Eighth Army (Lieutenant-General Sir Alan Cunningham), comprising XIII Corps, an infantry corps and XXX Corps, a predominantly armoured corps.
+In August 1941 Pope was appointed General Officer Commanding (GOC) XXX Corps.
+He flew to Egypt in September and assembled a staff; but on 5 October, en route to Cunningham's first conference on the forthcoming battle, his Hudson aircraft ran into trouble on taking off from Heliopolis, and crashed in the Mocattam Hills.
+All on board, including Pope and his Brigadier General Staff, Hugh Edward Russell, were killed.
+Pope was succeeded as GOC XXX Corps by Lieutenant-General Willoughby Norrie, who had been one of his fellow students at the Staff College, Camberley in the mid-1920s.
 Although a good soldier, Norrie, a cavalryman, lacked Pope's high ability and intellect.